-Step 1: Identify the Wildlife Species You Want to Attract
+- Identify the Wildlife Species You Want to Attract

-Step 2: Identify the Needs of Your Target Wildlife Species
+- Identify the Needs of Your Target Wildlife Species

-One key to attracting wildlife to your property is to provide as many of the four basic elements of their habitat as possible - food, water, cover and space.
-The most successful wildscape plans include all of these elements to some degree during all four seasons.
+One key to attracting wildlife to your property is to provide as many of the four basic elements of their habitat as possible: food, water, cover and space.
+The most successful wildscape plans include all of these elements to some degree during the four seasons.
 First determine in which natural community your property occurs.
 This can help you better understand which native plants and wildlife can occur in your area.
 Next, research the food, water, cover and space requirements of the species you favor.
 Hardcopy and online field guides of birds, butterflies, amphibians and reptiles can help determine if the wildlife you are interested in even occurs in Oklahoma.

-Step 3: Evaluate Your Property
+- Evaluate Your Property

 An initial evaluation of your property should identify which wildlife and plant species are already present.
 Make a base map of your property showing all structures including overhead lines.
 Note sunny and shady areas and how they change during the day or over the seasons.
 Consider whether space includes outside dogs or cats.
 If safe to do so, consider getting a bird’s eye view of your property by making observations from your roof.
 Note the distance of any undeveloped areas.
-Will wildlife that travel by foot be able to safely access your property?
+Will wildlife be able to safely access your property?
 Finally, visit any natural areas near your property such as nearby parks that will give you ideas on types of wildlife and plants that occur in your area.

-The ideal wildscape plan uses natural vegetation to supply food all year – from the earliest summer berries to fruits and nuts that persist through winter and spring.
+The ideal wildscape plan uses natural vegetation to supply food all year, from the earliest summer berries to fruits and nuts that persist through winter and spring.
 Now that you know the food requirements of your favored wildlife, make a list of plantings that will provide food year-round.
-Keep in mind that if you want to attract birds that insects are especially important during the nesting season to feed baby birds.
+If you want to attract birds, keep in mind that insects are especially important during the nesting season to feed baby birds.
 Wildflowers attract insects for pollination so be sure you have some plantings that will attract insects.
-Supplemental feeding stations can be incorporated into your plans for providing food but it should not be the only source for food as this will limit your ability to attract the diversity you may wish.
-Many lists of plants and their wildlife value for Oklahoma can be found in Attracting Birds to Your Backyard.
+Supplemental feeding stations can be incorporated into your plans for providing food, but it should not be the only source for food as this will limit your ability to attract the diversity you may wish.

 Wildlife need cover, or shelter, to protect them from predators and weather.
 Traveling, resting, feeding, and breeding make individuals vulnerable, so they stay clear of yards that do not provide protective cover for these activities.
-Plantings can serve double-duty in the wildscape if plantings differ in mature heights and are placed in such a way to provide a layering effect.
+Plantings can serve double duty in the wildscape if plantings differ in mature heights and are placed in such a way to provide a layering effect.
 Layered plants will provide cover as well as a food source.
 Brush piles, rock walls, stumps and even fallen logs can provide cover and shelter, especially in a new wildscape where trees and shrubs haven’t reached maturity.
 In considering the space component of a habitat, humans tend to think on a horizontal scale but some wildlife species such as birds divide their space requirement vertically.
 Therefore, the layering effect created by plantings can also provide space requirements, particularly for birds.

-Step 7: Create a Landscaping for Wildlife Plan
+- Create a Landscaping for Wildlife Plan

 Wildscaping is a long-term investment, not something that will take place overnight.
 By developing your wildscape in several phases, you’ll spread expenses and lessen your annual workload.
 Whenever possible, select native plant species which are adapted to your area’s temperatures, climate, and rainfall.
 This adds up to low maintenance for you!
 Successful wildscapes feature at least one element from each of the below categories.